Scroll to content

 Spanish

 !Hola!
-All KS2 classes at St Joseph’s have been learning Spanish this academic year in a variety of contexts through listening, speaking, reading and writing.
+Welcome back to our second year learning Spanish at St Joseph’s.
+All KS2 classes are learning Spanish through a variety of contexts through listening, speaking, reading and writing.

-We have plans to expand our Spanish curriculum coverage into KS1 as well and to continue to incorporate the language, festivals and customs into whole school initiatives as well.
+There is a new Spanish Curriculum Map included below for you to see the range of topics we'll be covering in KS2 from animals and ice creams to pets and ordering food in a cafe.
+We have plans to expand our Spanish curriculum coverage into KS1 as well and to continue to incorporate the language, festivals and customs into whole school initiatives as well during the year.

 French was taught until Summer 2023.
 All our work is below for you to view